LEDDS: Portable LBM-DEM simulations on GPUs: Validation

 \subsection{Single-particle settling (LBM-DEM)}

 As a first validation of the fluid-particle coupling, we simulate the settling of a single sphere in a quiescent fluid, following the experimental benchmark of a nylon particle descending through silicone oil~\cite{Cate_particle_2002}.
-In this experiment, a sphere of diameter $d_p = 15$~[mm] and density $\rho_p = 1120$~[kg/m$^3$] is released inside a rectangular container filled with oil, with dimensions $100 \times 100$~[mm$^2$] in cross-section and $160$~[mm] in height.
-The sphere is initially at rest at a height of $120$~[mm] above the bottom of the container (measured to the bottom of the sphere).
+In this experiment, a sphere of diameter $d_p = 15$~[mm] and density $\rho_p = 1120$~[kg/m$^3$] is released inside a rectangular container filled with oil, with dimensions $100 \times 100$~[mm$^2$] in cross-section and $L=160$~[mm] in height.
+The sphere is initially at rest at a height of $L_0=120$~[mm] (see Figure~\ref{fig:settlingSetup3D} for the full setup).

 This benchmark is chosen not only to assess the particle’s terminal (maximum) settling velocity, but also to evaluate the full transient dynamics of the descent.
 An accurate fluid-particle coupling must capture reasonably well the initial acceleration, the subsequent approach to steady state, and the hydrodynamic interaction with solid boundaries during the final stage of motion.
 Furthermore, this benchmark allows us to identify the key parameters governing the accuracy and efficiency of the coupling strategy (PSM), so that we can propose a practical trade-off between particle resolution (i.e., the number of fluid cells per particle diameter) and the fluid time-step, which in LBM is controlled through the lattice velocity $u_{lb}$.
 This balance ensures reliable accuracy while keeping the computational cost to a minimum.